Forms Platform

 Role: UX Researcher and Design Strategist

-Timeline: 7 months
+Timeline: 7 months (2025)

 Team Size: 7 members

-[ Background ]
+Background

-As a solution, the 10x Forms Platform helps agencies deliver a great digital experience that works for all users on all devices.
+The Forms Platform helps agencies deliver a great digital experience that works for all users on all devices.

-A design audit to improve usability of the current build
+Design audit to improve usability

 Form-builder view: Adding supplementary information to a question